KholoudAhmedx/cs50-final-project/README.md

 # Getting started
 ## prerequisites
-Below steps are needed only for the first time when you setup your machine. <br />
+Below installing steps are needed only for the first time when you setup your machine. <br />
 Install nodejs server from https://nodejs.org/en/

 ## Installing
-1.Clone this git repo, if you have not done already <br />
+1. Clone this git repo, if you have not done already <br />
 ```
 git clone https://github.com/ikholoudmohamedd/cs50-final-project.git
 ```